Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 The corresponding host sends a response with the ACK bit set, acknowledging the intention to close the connection.
 It further sends a similar segment with the FIN bit set, to which the closure initiator responds with an acknowledgment as well.

+// TODO: It probably deallocates stuff

 ## Principles of Congestion Control

 When thinking about congestion control, one should be aware of:

-- the throughput of communication can never exceed the capacity at each point in the route;
+- The throughput of communication can never exceed the capacity at each point in the route.
-- as the throughput reaches capacity, the delay of messages will increase indefinitely, as packets get stuck in long queues;
+- As the throughput reaches capacity, the delay of messages will increase indefinitely, as packets get stuck in long queues.
-- loss and consequent retransmission of packets further decreases the effective throughput - namely, unnecessary duplications (due to delays higher than the timeout value) are particularly harmful;
+- Loss and consequent retransmission of packets further decreases the effective throughput - namely, unnecessary duplications (due to delays higher than the timeout value) are particularly harmful.
-- a single point of failure (say, a single router performing high loads of work) may put to waste the rest of the network's work.
+- A single point of failure (say, a single router performing high loads of work) may put to waste the rest of the network's work.

 There are two broad approaches to congestion control:
 - **End-to-end congestion control**: